Gian930/Connect4/README.md

 - `save filename` it's the command you have to write if you want to save the match
 - `exit` of `quit` if you want to exit the program

-You don't have to knw anything else because for other things the programs tells you what to write in input.
+You don't have to know anything else because for other things the programs tells you what to write in input.

 ## 📖 Documentation